sentienthouseplant/SentientHousePlant/README.md

-- ✨ Hi, I’m @SentientHousePlant ("Indie" Harrington)
+- ✨ Hi, I’m @SentientHousePlant ("Indi" Harrington)
 - 👀 I’m interested in using software creatively and to help people.
 - 🌱 I’m currently learning React, Flask, and the Godot engine.
 - 💞️ I’m looking to collaborate on anything!